 You’ll need Node.js (v20 or higher) and pnpm to compile Tabler’s files.
 If you don’t have them installed, download and install them from the official websites:

-Run the following command to install all required npm packages.
-We recommend using pnpm for faster installation:
+Run the following command to install all required npm packages:

 pnpm install

 Use the following command to enable autocompilation with live reload.
-This will start a local server at http://localhost:3000/
+This will start up the preview website at http://localhost:3000/

 :